mbed-ce/mbed-ce-dot-dev/docs/how-to-use/io-basics.md

 !!! warning "Debouncing"
     If using an InterruptIn to read a button in a real project, you will need some form of debouncing circuit between the button and the MCU.
 This is because mechanical buttons are very noisy and can generate multiple edges when pressed.
 If you don't filter these out, these edges could cause the interrupt to trigger constantly and monopolize your CPU!

+Also note that the `InterruptIn::fall()` function is available if you would like to set a falling-edge interrupt instead.
+Both rising and falling interrupts can be set on the same pin, and Mbed will execute the correct one depending on what happened to the pin.
+However, note that if both types of edge occur in quick succession (microseconds apart), only some targets are able to log both these events and call both callbacks.
+Other targets (including all STM32 chips) only have a single interrupt register for both edge types, so they will only execute the callback corresponding to the second edge.